Rate-cost tradeoffs in control: Introduction

 \subsection{Prior art}

 The analysis of control under communication constraints has a rich history.
 The first results on the minimum data rate required for stabilizability appeared in \cite{baillieul1999feedback,wong1999systems}.
 These works analyze the evolution of a scalar system from a worst-case perspective.
-In that setting, the initial state $X_1$ is assumed to belong to a bounded set, the process noise $V_1, V_2, \ldots$ is assumed to be bounded, and the system is said to be {\it stabilizable} if there exists a (rate-constrained) control sequence such that the worst-case deviation of the system state from the target state $0$ is bounded: $\limsup_{t \to \infty} \| X_t\| < \infty$.
+In that setting, the initial state $X_1$ is assumed to belong to a bounded set, the process noise $V_1, V_2, \ldots$ is assumed to be bounded, and the system is said to be {\it stabilizable} if there exists a (rate-constrained) control sequence such that the worst-case deviation of the system state from the target state $\mathbf 0$ is bounded: $\limsup_{t \to \infty} \| X_t\| < \infty$.
 In \cite{baillieul1999feedback,wong1999systems}, it was shown that a fully observed unstable scalar system can be kept bounded by quantized control if and only if the available data rate exceeds $\log \mat A$ bits per sample.
-Tatikonda and Mitter \cite{tatikonda2004control} generalized this result to vector systems; specifically, they showed that the necessary data rate to stabilize a vector system with bounded noise is at least
+Tatikonda and Mitter \cite{tatikonda2004control} generalized this result to vector systems; namely, they showed that the necessary data rate to stabilize a vector system with bounded noise is at least

 where the sum is over the unstable eigenvalues of $\mathsf A$, i.e. those eigenvalues whose magnitude exceeds $1$.
 Compellingly, \eqref{eq:tatimi} shows that only the nonstable modes of $\mat A$ matter; the stable modes can be kept bounded at any arbitrarily small quantization rate (and even at zero rate if $V_t \equiv 0$).
-In a setting without system noise, Y\"uksel and Ba\c{s}ar \cite{yuksel2006minimum} showed that variants of \eqref{eq:tatimi} remain necessary under three different stability criteria.
 Using a volume-based argument, Nair et al. \cite{nair2007feedback} showed a lower bound to quantization rate in order to attain $\limsup_{t \to \infty} \| X_t\| \leq d$, thereby refining \eqref{eq:tatimi}.
 Nair et al. \cite{nair2007feedback} also presented an achievability scheme confirming that for scalar systems, that bound is tight.

-Nair and Evans \cite{nair2004stabilizability} showed for systems with unbounded process and observation disturbances, Tatikonda and Mitter's condition on the rate \eqref{eq:tatimi} continues to be necessary and sufficient in order to keep the mean-square deviation of the plant state from $0$ bounded, that is, in order to satisfy $\limsup_{t \to \infty} \E{\| X_t\|^2} < \infty$.
+Nair and Evans \cite{nair2004stabilizability} showed for systems with unbounded process and observation disturbances, Tatikonda and Mitter's condition on the rate \eqref{eq:tatimi} continues to be necessary and sufficient in order to keep the mean-square deviation of the plant state from $\mathbf 0$ bounded, that is, in order to satisfy $\limsup_{t \to \infty} \E{\| X_t\|^2} < \infty$.